SetarehSeraj/setarehseraj.github.io/research.md

 **An Empirical Investigation of Green Brand Reputation Using Social Media**

-Setareh Seraj · *Under review at Journal of Information Systems Applied Research and Analytics (JISARA)*
+Setareh Seraj · *Under review at Information Systems Frontiers*

+Conference presentations: An earlier version accepted for ISCAP 2026 (Asheville, NC)

 Most brand-reputation measures rely on periodic surveys and miss the environmental dimension of reputation entirely.
 Building on green brand equity